The Benefits of an Inquiry-Led Curriculum in Early Childhood

 - Collaboration and communication

 - Real-world relevance

 - Creativity and innovation

 - Emotional and social development

-A child’s experience in school is meant to be fun, memorable and engaging.
-What better way to create this atmosphere of engagement and learning than by using an inquiry-based curriculum?
+A child’s experience in school is meant to be fun, memorable, and engaging.
+What better way to create this atmosphere of engagement and learning than by using a curriculum that encourages discussion, collaboration, and involvement in the learning process?
 Our instructors at One World International School Osaka believe in the core values of our inquiry-based curriculum.
-These are drawn from Western educational philosophy and allow our students to learn through dialogue, questioning and critical thinking.
+These are drawn from Western educational philosophy and allow our students to learn through dialogue, questioning, and critical thinking.
 The OWIS inquiry-based curriculum also offers opportunities for experimentation and risk-taking.
 Students are encouraged to challenge themselves, make mistakes and learn from them.
 This is the best type of education, and the benefits of an inquiry-led curriculum speak for themselves.